Michael Bambang Hartono: Career

-The cigarette company grew under the two brothers, making its first export in 1972 and introducing new products.
+Djarum grew under the two brothers, making its first export in 1972 and introducing new products.
 Today, the cigarette brand is one of the largest in Indonesia, with a 19 percent market share in 2012.
 As the cigarette business continued to grow, the group began expanding to other fields, founding an electronics brand Polytron in 1975.
-The group also expanded into businesses like palm oil, papermaking and communication towers.
+The group also expanded into businesses like palm oil, papermaking, and communication towers.

 Starting their entry into the banking business through Haga Bank and Hagakita Bank, the brothers under the Mauritius-registered corporation FarIndo Investments in a consortium with Farallon Capital took over 51.15% of Bank Central Asia in 2002, defeating other bidders despite making a lower offer.
-While initially only holding less than 10% stake in the consortium, Djarum held a 92.18% stake in the consortium by 2006, though the Haga and Hagakita Banks were sold to Rabobank.
+While initially only holding less than a 10% stake in the consortium, Djarum held a 92.18% stake in the consortium by 2006, though the Haga and Hagakita Banks were sold to Rabobank.
 After a Rp 3.45 trillion deal with UBS in 2010, the brothers controlled a majority of the company's shares.

 The shares were transferred to an Indonesian holding company PT Dwimuria Investama Andalan in 2016 during a tax amnesty program.
 As of September 2017, the company was jointly held by Michael and Robert, and possessed a 54.94% stake in BCA.

-Aside from the aforementioned businesses, the Djarum group also controls several shopping malls and buildings in Jakarta, including Grand Indonesia, Hotel Indonesia and BCA Tower.
+Aside from the aforementioned businesses, the Djarum group also controls several shopping malls and buildings in Jakarta, including Grand Indonesia, Hotel Indonesia, and BCA Tower.

-According to Forbes, Hartono has a net worth of $25.1 billion, as of December 2024, making him the 76th richest person in the world.
-He and his brother – who was also listed slightly under him at 69th – were named as the richest Indonesians in 2017, the 9th year in a row they were listed as such.
+According to Forbes, Hartono had a net worth of $25.1 billion, as of December 2024, rendering him the 76th richest person in the world at the time.
+He and his brother – who was also listed slightly ahead of him on the list at 69th – were named as the richest Indonesians in 2017, the 9th year in a row they were listed as such.

-His company is also active in internet ventures, controlling e-commerce website Blibli.com and one of Indonesia's largest online communities Kaskus.
+The company is also active in internet ventures, controlling e-commerce website Blibli.com and Kaskus, one of Indonesia's largest online communities.

 Personal life

-He lives in Kudus, Indonesia and is married to Widowati Hartono.
-The couple have four children.;
+Hartono lived in Kudus, Indonesia, and was married to Ikawati Budiarto.
+The couple had four children.